RuanCosta-Jitterbit/webappsnap/README.md

   > Pages, operations, and steps of different types are the building blocks for specifying how to interact with an app, and what to save as screenshots.

 To snap whole pages, you only need to know their URLs.
-To interact with buttons, menus, or text fields, or any elements of a web page, you also need to know the element's _selector_.
-For this, you should know how to use a browser's developer tools.
+To interact with buttons, menus, or text fields, or any elements of a web page, you also need to know the element's _selector_ (see [Selectors](#selectors)).

 ### `settings`